M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 #### Syllabus and Text

 As noted above, this page serves as the syllabus for this course, with the precise outline indicated in the [respective section](x).
-This syllabus may be subject to change at the content creators discretion.
+This syllabus may be subject to change at the content creator's discretion.

 Additional reading material might be added but will always be open & free with students being informed about any addition.
-If you'd like to contribute, share ideas or feel as if there are inaccuracies in the course materials, do contact us on the [courses github page](x) or via e-mail.
+If you'd like to contribute, share ideas, or feel as if there are inaccuracies in the course materials, do contact us on the [courses GitHub page](x) or via e-mail.

 #### How to get those credits?